AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-data-elements.md

 Pros

-* Skips steps to map individual data layer variables to XDM
+* Eliminates additional steps remap to data layer variables to XDM
 * May be quicker to deploy if your development team owns tagging digital behavior

 Cons